MakeSchool-Tutorials/Makestagram-Swift-V3/P10-App-Structure/content.md

 ## Adding Assets to an App

 Now it's time to add some of these assets you just downloaded to our app.
 To keep your images organized, all assets used within an iOS app should be stored in _Asset catalogs_.
-Every iOS projects that you create with Xcode comes with one default asset catalog called _Images.xcassets_:
+Every iOS project that you create with Xcode comes with one default asset catalog called _Assets.xcassets_:

 ![Asset Catalog](assets/assets_catalog.png)